WLHS-Programming1-2023/Projects/DataFun/README.md

 # Data Fun - Project 2

 The purpose of this assignment is to get some experience working with selection structures (if, else, elif, and match cases), as well as more experience working with simple data types.
+You might need to do some reserach and some of the words are links so you can see the Wikipedia page.

 ## Overview